-Common Symptoms of Spinal Stenosis
+Common Spinal Stenosis Symptoms and Signs

-Overview of Lumbar Spinal Stenosis Symptoms
+Onset of Spinal Stenosis Symptoms

-- Developing slowly over time
+- Developing slowly over time, or slow onset

 - Coming and going, as opposed to continuous pain